nesi/support-docs/docs/Scientific_Computing/The_NeSI_High_Performance_Computers/Māui_Ancillary_Nodes.md

 1. The `/home, /nesi/project`, and `/nesi/nobackup`
     [filesystems](https://support.nesi.org.nz/hc/articles/360000177256)
     are mounted on the Māui Ancillary Nodes.
-2. The Maui Ancillary nodes have Skylake processors, while the Mahuika nodes use Broadwell processors.
+2. The Māui Ancillary nodes have Skylake processors, while the Mahuika nodes use Broadwell processors.

 Ancillary Node Specifications